ts-stack/type-is/README.md

 # @ts-stack/type-is

-Infer the content-type of a headers.
+Infer the content-type of a request by headers.
+This is a fork of [type-is](https://github.com/jshttp/type-is), but this one accepts headers instead of a request object.
+Writen in TypeScript in format ESM.

 ## Install